JaLnYn/Tron/README.md

 - Reading userinput [COMPLETE]
 - Sending userinput to server [COMPLETE]

 I while trying to figure out the game loop I came across a solution with epoll which is much better.
-Now I will rewrite ThClient and server using this solution
+Now I will rewrite the Client and server using this solution